UnderLogic/toml-serialization/Documentation~/src/serialization/toml-serializer.md

 For more information on how objects are serialized to TOML, see the [Serialization Rules](../serialization-rules.md) page.

+Please note the [Limitations](serialization-rules/limitations.md) of the serialization process.

 ## Public Methods

 - `Serialize(object) : string` - Returns a string containing the TOML representation of the serialized object.